When Does a Backdoor Roth IRA Make Sense?

 How a Backdoor Roth IRA Works

-A backdoor Roth IRA is fairly straightforward.
-It simply involves converting traditional IRA contributions to a Roth IRA.
-You can execute a backdoor IRA using an existing traditional IRA, or open a new account specifically for the conversion.
+A backdoor Roth IRA involves converting traditional IRA contributions to a Roth IRA.
+You can use an existing traditional IRA, or open a new account specifically for the conversion.

-Once you've converted traditional IRA assets to Roth IRA assets, you'd be able to enjoy the tax-free withdrawal status of that account.
+Once you've converted from traditional to Roth assets, you'd be able to enjoy the tax-free withdrawal status of that account.
 You do, however, have to be aware of any tax liability you might incur as a result of the conversion.

 But what if you're converting non-deductible contributions?
 That's when things can get a little tricky.
 If your traditional IRA includes only non-deductible contributions, you'd only pay taxes on any amount above your tax basis.
 If you have traditional IRAs that include both deductible and non-deductible contributions, however, the IRS will calculate any taxes due on the conversion on a pro rata basis, using the value of all your IRAs.

-How to Decide If a Backdoor Roth IRA Is Right for You
+How to Decide If a Backdoor Is Right for You

-A backdoor Roth IRA can yield some important tax benefits but it's important to think it through carefully.
+A backdoor Roth IRA can yield some important tax benefits and it's important to think it through carefully.

 For example, what tax bracket do you expect to be in when you retire?
 If you anticipate being in a higher bracket than you are now, the tax savings you could realize through Roth IRA withdrawals may outweigh any tax liability you incur now as a result of the conversion.
 On the other hand, if you've accumulated a substantial amount in a traditional IRA, converting could be costly.